Cross Island Line: Punggol Extension

 The Punggol Extension was initially conceived as part of the North Shore Line, which was first announced by National Development Minister Lim Hng Kiang in December 1996.
 The LRT line would connect between Pasir Ris and Woodlands or Sembawang.
-A station box for the future line was constructed beneath the NEL station.
+A station box for the future line was constructed beneath the Punggol NEL station.
 During a national conference organised by the Feedback Unit in April 2005, the transport ministry confirmed that plans for the MRT line were still under study, in response to suggestions for a line between Pasir Ris and Punggol.
 Nevertheless, the line would only be built in tandem with development plans along the line.

-On 10 March 2020, the LTA announced details of the 7.3 km Punggol extension.
+On 10 March 2020, the LTA announced details of the 7.3 km CRL - Punggol Extension (CPE).
 The branch will consist of four stations from Pasir Ris station to Punggol station.
-Similarly to CR1, the opening of CRLe was delayed from its original 2031 opening date to 2032.
-As of January 2022, there are no plans to extend the Punggol branch to Jalan Kayu.
-Member of Parliament Gan Thiam Poh also proposed to extend the CRL Punggol branch to Yio Chu Kang station, which will serve those living in Fernvale and Yio Chu Kang, but the suggestion was rejected by transport minister Chee Hong Tat.
+Similarly to CRL1, the opening of CPE was delayed from its original 2031 opening date to 2032.
+As of January 2022, there were no plans to extend the Punggol branch to Jalan Kayu.
+Member of Parliament Gan Thiam Poh also proposed to serve residents of Fernvale and Yio Chu Kang by extending the CRL Punggol branch to Yio Chu Kang station; transport minister Chee Hong Tat said "no plans" exist yet for such an extension.

+Extension to Changi Airport Terminal 5

+The LTA was also studying a possible extension to Changi Airport Terminal 5.
+This was later confirmed by LTA in January 2019, during the announcement of Phase 1 of the CRL, with the station code "CR1" possibly reserved for a station in Terminal 5.
+Later that year on 25 May, LTA published the Land Transport Masterplan 2040, which confirmed the extension of both the CRL and Thomson-East Coast Line (TEL) to the Terminal 5, with plans for the TEL to further extend to the existing Changi Airport MRT station on the East–West Line and absorb the Changi Airport branch of that line, which includes Expo and Tanah Merah stations.

+On 14 May 2025, during the groundbreaking of Terminal 5, the airport operator Changi Airport Group gave further confirmation of plans to extend the TEL and CRL to the terminal, and the first render of the station design was unveiled.
+Later on 25 July, the LTA officially announced Changi Terminal 5 station as an interchange station with the TEL, unveiling the location of Changi Terminal 5 station and the alignments of the extension of both lines.
+The Changi Terminal 5 station will be located in the terminal's ground transportation centre, which will border the Changi East Urban District.